RabbitSeries/AdventofCode/2024/README.md

 2. Any equivalent cost path is enqued once.
 3. Once a vertex is relaxed, the path is already in **current** optimal status, this status will be settled when poped from the priority queue.

+### Day 22 Monkey Market

+Through trial, I have given up the multithreading apporach due to time insufficient.
+I think the reason might be the cache missing in the competitive occupation among threads.

 ### Day 24 Crossed Wires

 [Cascading Full adder](./Day24/GatesVisualize.md)